SasView/sasview.github.io/cite.md

 ### Citing SasModels

-For releases v1.0.12 and prior, please cite:
+For releases v1.0.12 and prior, please cite the following, replacing _X.Y.Z_ with the version used:

-> P. Kienzle, et. al., SasModels (2016), https://github.com/SasView/sasmodels
+> P. Kienzle, et. al., SasModels vX.Y.Z, https://github.com/SasView/sasmodels

 ### Citing SasData

-For releases v0.11.0 and prior, please cite:
+For releases v0.11.0 and prior, please cite the following, replacing _X.Y.Z_ with the version used:

-> J. Krzywon, et. al. SasData (2022), https://github.com/SasView/sasdata
+> J. Krzywon, et. al. SasData vX.Y.Z, https://github.com/SasView/sasdata

 ### Acknowledging SasView

-If you would like to acknowledge the use of one or more sasview software packages, please include the following:
+If you would like to acknowledge the use of one or more SasView software packages, please include the following:

 > _This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
 SasView contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._